Alcohol Use and Older Adults

 - one 5-ounce glass of wine

-- one 1.5-ounce shot glass of hard liquor such as whiskey, gin, vodka, or rum.
+- one 1.5-ounce shot glass of distilled spirits such as whiskey, gin, vodka, or rum.
 The label on the bottle will say "80 proof."

 - Have you ever felt you should cut down on your drinking?